Request for Quote – Standard

 Purchasing Policy and Procedures Template

-Regardless of the work experience of your existing purchasing staff, producing a policy and procedures manual is well worth the effort.
-Some benefits of having a quality policy manual:
+Regardless of the work experience of your current purchasing staff, developing a policy and procedures manual is well worth the effort.
+Some key benefits of having a purchasing policy manual:

 • it is an essential for in-company training program for junior members